apache/druid/docs/development/extensions-core/kubernetes.md

 `druid.indexer.runner.type=httpRemote`
 `druid.discovery.type=k8s`

 For Node Discovery, Each Druid process running inside a pod "announces" itself by adding few "labels" and "annotations" in the pod spec.
-So, to add those, Druid process needs to be aware of pod name and namespace which it reads from environment variables `POD_NAME` and `POD_NAMESPACE`.
+So, to add those...
+- Druid process needs to be aware of pod name and namespace which it reads from environment variables `POD_NAME` and `POD_NAMESPACE`.
 These variable names can be changed, see configuration below.
 But in the end, each pod needs to have pod name and namespace added as environment variables.
+- Label/Annotation path in the pod spec must exist, which is easily satisfied if there is at least one label/annotation in the pod spec already.
+This limitation may be removed in future.

 Additionally, this extension has following configuration.